devOpifex/leprechaun/docs/guide/quick-start.md

 ## Modules

-Good practice has it that shiny code should be placed within "modules," they make shiny code easily reusable and are a great way to structure an application: compartmentalisation.
+Good practice has it that shiny code should be placed within "modules," they are easily reusable bundles of code, and are a great way to structure an application: compartmentalisation.

 You can add modules with the function: